 Compared to SemRush and AHREFS, KeySearch is a fraction of the monthly cost.
 Currently, a monthly starter plan with SemRush will set you back a whopping $119.95US per MONTH.
 With KeySearch?
 Their Starter Plan is $17US a month (or just $13.60 if you use our affiliate link and the discount code “KSDISC” for 20% off!).

 Unlike most SEO analysis tools designed for high level IT gurus and filled with technical lingo, KeySearch was made with the intent that anyone should be able to use it, from beginners to seasoned users like us about to enter our 9th year blogging.

 It’s especially good for bloggers – we’re already juggling so many hats, so it’s nice to use a tool that’s easy to dive into and start using straight away.

 - Simple dashboard with easy to understand “traffic light” system.

 A traffic light system means your list of keyword results will show up in colours like green, yellow and red so you can quickly visually identify which keywords will be easiest to rank for.

 - Can see top 10 ranked posts for each keyword and 12 month trend.

 Having a visual graph of your chosen keyword’s search trends for the past year allows you to make quick notes on the type of traffic you’ll receive.
 Is it consistent throughout the year?
 Or is there a big surge over a holiday season?
 Find out if it’s evergreen or seasonal in seconds.

-Below the search trend graph you’ll also get a list of the current top 10 ranked posts for that keyword.
+Below the search trend graph you’ll also get a list of the current top 10 ranked posts for that keyword on search engines.
 This is useful for taking your research one step deeper, and where you can see if first page results are blocked with loads of highly ranked competitors, or if there’s room for you to rank too.

 - Save historical search data.